 Research indicates that the effectiveness of a Type IV fluid can be seriously diminished if proper procedures are not followed when applying it over Type I fluid.
 The SAE G-12 Committee has directed the major fluid manufacturers to evaluate Type IV and Type I pairings to determine if fluid incompatibilities exist amongst the various "pair" combinations.
-The results of this evaluation will be passed on to the operators directly from the fluid manufacturer.

-Research has indicated that if the fluid is not applied correctly, the HOT table values are not achievable.
+Research has indicated that if the fluid is not applied correctly, the HOT guideline values are not achievable.